FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 $ qemu-system-aarch64 -nographic -smp 1 -s -machine virt,secure=on -cpu cortex-a57 -d unimp -semihosting-config enable,target=native -m 1057 -bios bl1.bin
 ```

-It will hang, but if it shows the messages similar to the following, it means the build was
+It will panic at the end, but it will run both FSP's test and also Linux.
+Before it boots up Linux,
-successful.
-These log messages are printed out by FSP.
+it will show something like the following.

 ```
 INFO: BL31: Initializing BL32